rdf-elixir/website/content/grax/schemas.md

 end
 ```

-If all link properties of schema should have the same preloading depth, the `:depth` keyword can also be specified on the `use Graph.Schema` call.
+If all link properties of a schema should have the same preloading depth, the `:depth` keyword can also be specified on the `use Graph.Schema` call.

 ```elixir{11,16,24}
 defmodule User do